MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 #Creating Sushi

-Sushi is a key ingredient in our game mechanic, you will use it to build a sushi tower.
+Sushi is a key ingredient in the game mechanic, you will use it to build a sushi tower.
 To create the tower you will be randomly stacking sushi, before you can stack the tower you need to build a core piece of sushi.
 This master piece will contain two chopsticks, one on the left and one on the right.

 This will enable 3 possible sushi pieces: